theroshanron/Agile-SD/Scrum/Scrum.md

   - Finding techniques for effective product backlog management
   - Understanding product planning in an empirical environment
   - Understanding and practicing agility
+  - Protector, Advisor, Facilitator and teacher to focus on the process
+  - Help the development team to create high value products
 - Development team: Has responsibility for the delivery and development of the product
   - Deliver the potentially releasable increment of done product at the end of each sprint
   - Self organizing and cross functional